dphansti/mango/README.rst

 stages STAGES
 ```````````````````````

-stages of the pipeline to execute. default = 1:5
+stages of the pipeline to execute.
+STAGE can be either a single stage (e.g 1 or a range of stagnes e.g 1:5). default = 1:5

 prefix PREFIX
 ```````````````````````